 Time commitment: ~1 hour

-The 2023-2024 RA application was made available to candidates who attend a Required RA Information Session.
-Our 12 Information Sessions were hosted both in-person and remotely between November 14, 2022 and January 6, 2023.
+The 2024-2025 RA application weill be made available to candidates who attend a Required RA Information Session.
+Our 12 Information Sessions will be hosted both in-person and remotely between November 13, 2023 and January 5, 2024.